On this page:

-The Commission's Board of Trustees consider clarifying modifications to the Criteria, including the Assumed Practices, annually, usually with first reading in February and second reading in June.
+The Commission's Board of Trustees considers clarifying modifications to the Criteria, including the Assumed Practices, annually, usually with the first reading in February and second reading in June.

 The institution meets the Core Component if the Core Component:

 - is met without concerns, that is the institution meets or exceeds the expectations embodied in the Component; or

 - is met with concerns, that is the institution demonstrates the characteristics expected by the Component, but performance in relation to some aspect of the Component must be improved.